OfficeDev/OfficeJSAddinWidget/README.md

 ## Special Notice

-The project is currently for experiment and test only.

-The deeplink for the dropdown button is possible to change in the future when needed.
-In the case it changes, any user of this sample code may need to update your code.

 The deeplink can successfully open an Office document with your add-in and the end users can use your add-in for below scenarios only.

 1. The add-in is public published, so that it can be found from Office AppSource https://appsource.microsoft.com/.